HVR88/Monochrome-Gaming-Logos/README.md

 Do you feel a logo is missing, have an idea for an alternate or have another special request?
 Create an issue and let me know.

+If you'd like to submit a logo, please make sure it's a vector-based design - it can be in any format (SVG, EPS or AI for example).
+You can submit in a couple of ways - create an issue and post a link to the file(s) or fork this repo and add your design(s) to the submissions folder and issue a pull request.
+Please don't submit PNG or other bitmap files - I generate PNGs automatically from the vector paths.

-PNG files are all 600 pixels wide.
+Collection PNG files are all 600 pixels wide.
 SVG files 2 inches @ 300dpi.
 If you need larger PNG files, download the SVG and resize, or simply increase the DPI, then export a new PNG.

 * all PNG and SVG files have been passed through an optimizer to reduce their filesize and maintain 100% compatibility.